pallebone/StrictBlockPAllebone/README.md

 You can review the rules are matching traffic in the logs:
 <img src="./Logs.png">

 You may change the label to "Allowlist" to review logs that matched "Allowlist" in a similar way.
+Logging will need to be ON on the rules you wish to monitor in the live log.

 This concludes the setup.
 The list should update automatically every 7 days, protecting you from malicious traffic.